Frank Sinatra Jr.: Career

 Sinatra appeared in the show Family Guy, season 4, episode 19: "Brian Sings and Swings", wherein he was introduced as the "Member of the Board".
 He performed several tunes during the show, accompanied by Stewie and Brian.
 During the ending credits, he sang the Family Guy theme song.
 He also recorded a commentary for its DVD release.

 He returned in a 2008 episode, "Tales of a Third Grade Nothing" (Season 7, Episode 6), wherein he sang with Brian again, with Stewie returning as a sideline investor supporting the duo.
 A third episode featuring Sinatra, "Bookie of the Year" (Season 15, Episode 2), aired posthumously on October 2, 2016, and was dedicated to his memory.
-This was his final appearance recorded.
+This was his final screen appearance.

 In 2006, Sinatra released the album That Face!, including the songs "You'll Never Know" and the self-penned song "Spice".

 Sinatra made a brief cameo appearance in the series premiere episode of the 2010 CBS legal comedy-drama The Defenders, as well as the show's series finale.

 On August 17, 2015, Sinatra sang "The Star-Spangled Banner" at Yankee Stadium. and sang the "Theme from New York, New York" at the 2014 Belmont Stakes.

+Sinatra appeared with Tierney Sutton on Patrick Williams' 2015 CD Home Suite Home, performing "I've Been Around."
+It is believed to be his last studio session.
+The recording earned a Grammy Award nomination for Best Large Jazz Ensemble Album.

 Sinatra's song "Black Night", written and sung by him, was used as the theme song to Rick Alverson's feature film Entertainment (2015), starring Gregg Turkington and John C. Reilly.

 Personal life

-Sinatra married Cynthia McMurry on October 18, 1998; they divorced on January 7, 2000.
-He had one son, Michael, from a previous relationship.
+Sinatra married Cynthia McMurry on October 18, 1998.
+They divorced on January 7, 2000.

 Sinatra underwent surgery for prostate cancer in January 2006.

 On March 16, 2016, the Sinatra family released a statement to the Associated Press that Sinatra had died unexpectedly of cardiac arrest while on tour in Daytona Beach, Florida, at the age of 72.
+One known son of Sinatra was acknowledged in his obituary and otherwise, but three other children unacknowledged by him claimed his parentage.

 Critical reception

 Sinatra said that his famous name had opened some doors, but "a famous father means that in order to prove yourself, you have to work three times harder than the guy off the street."

 Music critic Richard Ginell wrote of a 2003 concert by Sinatra:

-Coincidentally, the mastermind behind Sinatra's kidnapping, Barry Keenan, pursued a successful career in real estate development after his release from prison.